zushenyan/zushenyan.github.com/_posts/2015-10-26-asynchronous-programming-in-javascript.markdown

 Synchronous, contrary to Asynchronous, means blocking.
 That means computer can only run a task at one time.
 Before finishing this one, another will not start.

-When we mention about Asynchronous, we are referring to non-blocking, which means, computer can run a tasks without "blocking" other tasks.
+When we mention about Asynchronous, we are referring to non-blocking, which means, computer runs a tasks without "blocking" other tasks.

 And don't confuse Asynchronous with words Concurrency or Parallel, they are different things.